You have no items in your shopping cart.

 If we know in advance that we are out of stock or have a crop failure we will email you and ask of you would like to pick another variety.
 If we are picking orders for shipment and we realize we are out of stock, we will substitute a similar variety and add a bonus plant so we don't have to hold up your order until the next week.
 Please email us if you are dissatisfied with the substitution.

 We do not ship outside of the Continental U.S.

 When will my order be shipped?

-Please request a shipping date on your order.
-We will try to meet your chosen date, but your requested shipping date may have to be delayed until your plants are mature enough to ship.
+We make every attempt to meet your requested shipping date, but your order could be delayed because of weather or because your plants are not mature enough to ship.
 If no date is specified on your order form, we will send your order after the frost free date for your zone.
 You will be notified by email when your order ships.
 After we end our shipping season, all Coleus in the catalog will be listed as out-of-stock until ordering begins for the next spring on December 1.

 Please order early, as we reserve your plants until your requested ship date or until weather permits shipping.
 Please consider vacations, etc. when requesting your ship date.
 If you cannot be home when your plants arrive please arrange for someone to watch for your delivery and care for them until you return.